nriddiford/svParser/README.md

 * somatic_normal - variants with high quality read support in normal sample, but not in tumour sample
 * somatic_tumour - variants with high quality read support in tumour sample, but not in normal sample

-Genotypes can also be selcted for using the genotype filters outlined in the [filter section](#filters-available)
+Genotypes can also be filtered in using the genotype filters outlined in the [filter section](#filters-available)

 **IMPORTANT:**
 *  Variants called by LUMPY must also be genotyped by [SVTyper](https://github.com/hall-lab/svtyper)
 *  Genotyping requires that the samples in the VCF are ordered as follows: `TUMOUR NORMAL PON.1 ...
 PON.N`